leuty/icon-model/README.md

 ICON versions are named using the scheme `icon-yyyy.mm` where `yyyy` is the year and `mm` is the month of the release.
 The very first open source release of ICON is version icon-2024.01, release date January 2024.
 If patches are needed for a particular release, they will be icon-yyyy.mm-n with n starting at 1.
 Note: The patch-level 0 is the basic release.
 The 0 is not explicitly written to the version string.

-# Quick Start
+# Documentation

-The [Quick Start](./doc/Quick_Start.md) provides technical details on how ICON is structured, and how to configure, build and run it.
+The [ICON Documentation Website](https://docs.icon-model.org) provides scientific and technical details on ICON, including how to configure, build and run it.

 # Contributing